gitpod-io/retired-gatsby-website/src/blog/gitpod-launch.md

 ## Not Just a Playground
 While Gitpod keeps the convenience and accessibility of online coding playgrounds and sandboxes, it is not a toy but a complete dev environment running in the cloud.

-We have partnered with Google, Ericsson, Arm and Red Hat to develop the open-source project [Eclipse Theia](https://theia-ide.org).
-The project puts [VS Code](https://code.visualstudio.com/)’s state-of-the art technology and UX into the browser based on a sustainable and extensible architecture.
+We teamed-up with Google, Ericsson, Arm and Red Hat to develop the open-source project [Eclipse Theia](https://theia-ide.org).
+The project puts [VS Code](https://code.visualstudio.com/)’s state-of-the-art technology and UX into the browser based on an extensible architecture that optimized for the cloud.

 In addition to one of the best code editors, Gitpod environments provide full featured terminals backed by Linux containers running in the cloud.
 As a result, you get the same command line tools you would use locally together with the hottest IDE tech available today.
 And all of that in a browser tab.

 ## VS Code Extensions
 Gitpod will very soon allow installing VS Code extensions directly from the marketplace.
 Some of the language support is already powered by VS Code extensions.
-Support in Theia is at roughly 95% so we don’t yet open up that possibility to users as we want to harden things further, but Gitpod already comes with several VS Code extensions pre-installed.
+Support in Theia is at roughly 95% so we don’t yet open up that possibility to users as we want to stabilize the integration further, but Gitpod already comes with several VS Code extensions pre-installed.
 For instance, the Go support comes from Microsoft’s very decent extension (https://github.com/Microsoft/vscode-go).
 We will be adding more popular VS Code extensions shortly, and later allow users to define any extensions they want.

 ## Collaboration
 Gitpod comes with two major features supporting collaboration.
  - [Sharing running dev environments](/docs/33_Sharing_and_Collaboration) with other users comes in handy if you want to look at code with a colleague to hunt down a bug together or do some pair programming.
 Collaborators will see the same code you see and even the terminals are synced and shared.

  - [Snapshots](/blog/workspace-snapshots) are useful in many ways.
-In a nutshell, they allow taking snapshots of dev environments at any point in time.
-You get a link that you can share wherever you want.
+In a nutshell, they allow taking an immutable copy of your dev environment at any point in time.
+You can share the provided link wherever you want.
 Users opening such a snapshot link will get an exact clone of the environment including all state and even UI layout.
-This is great for sharing reproducibles in issues, but also good for blog posts or solutions on Stack Overflow.
+This feature is great for sharing reproducibles in issues, but also good for blog posts or solutions on Stack Overflow.

 ![Collaboration](/gitpod-launch/collaboration.png)